00004707/Unreal/source/Editor/Actor Actions/Translating.rst

 Clicking on any actor is going to show manipulator - gizmo, allowing user to move, rotate or scale the actor.

-All actions are applied from the pivot point, that is set in blueprint editor or in other DCC software (like blender) for static meshes.
+All actions are applied from the actor's pivot point (set in blueprint editor or in other :ref:`DCC software` for static meshes)

-Gizmo can be moved without moving the actor to make manipulations easier.
+Gizmo can be moved without moving the actor to make translation adjustments easier.
 See :ref:`actor_pivot_offset`

 Move and scale
 -------------------